 If I identify as lesbian, gay, bisexual, or transgender or if I am thinking about coming out, what support is available to me at SU?

 If you are just coming out or have questions about your sexuality or gender identity, we invite you to click LGBT Resource Center website to visit the SU Lesbian, Gay, Bisexual, Transgendered (LGBT) Resource Center, call 315-443-3983, or visit the LGBT Resource Center located at 750 Ostrom Avenue.
 The Student Affairs staff at SUNY ESF are also available to speak with for support and additional resources.

 What might an average day be like for me as an ESF student?
 How busy do you think I will be?

 A typical day is different for every student here at ESF, it will most likely even vary from day to day.
 One day, you might have your first class of the day at 8:30 a.m., while another day, you might not start class until 2 p.m.
-Some days you might be on campus most of the day, leaving you plenty of opportunities to take trips to the bookstore, library, Nifkin Lounge, student lounge in Bray Hall, dining halls, and many other events.
+Some days you might be on campus most of the day, leaving you plenty of opportunities to grab lunch at the Trailhead, take trips to the bookstore, library, Nifkin Lounge, student lounge in Bray Hall, dining halls, and many other events.